MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 * Developer name must be the same in the manifest and AppSource.

 * App manifests submitted must be production manifests.
-Accordingly, app name must not indicate that the app is a pre-production app.
+Accordingly, app name must not indicate that the app is a preproduction app.
 For example, app name must not contain words such as Beta, Dev, Preview, and UAT.

  > [!TIP]
- > Your app’s branding on the Microsoft Teams store and AppSource including your app name, developer name, app icon, AppSource screenshots, video, short description and website either separately or taken together must not impersonate an official Microsoft offering unless your app is an official Microsoft 1P offering.
+ > Your app’s branding on the Microsoft Teams store and AppSource including your app name, developer name, app icon, AppSource screenshots, video, short description, and website either separately or taken together must not impersonate an official Microsoft offering unless your app is an official Microsoft 1P offering.

 </details>